ARMmbed/mbed-client/docs/porting-guide.md

 ## Implementing M2MTimer class for your platform

-This class provides periodic timer functionality for your platform.
+This class provides the periodic timer functionality for your platform.

 ```
 /*